United States Bullion Depository: Current holdings

 The gold bars held in the depository are approximately seven inches long, three and a half inches wide, and one and three-quarters inches thick.
 While each of these bars contains the equivalent of about 400 ozt of pure gold, they differ in their composition.
 Mint gold bars are a minimum of 99.5% fine gold, while coin bars, which were made from melted gold coins, are the same composition as the coins from which they were made.

 The 1934 London Good Delivery List, published by the London Gold Market (a precursor of the London Bullion Market Association), defined coin bars as "bars assaying 899 to 901 per mille or 9151/2 to 917 per mille and containing between 350 and 420 ounces of fine gold".
 These two different levels of fineness reflected the composition of gold coins of the day.
 U.S. coins produced from 1838 through 1933 were made with 90% gold alloyed with 10% copper, while U.K. crown gold coins were minted with a gold proportion of 22 parts to 24 (91 2/3%).
 These lower gold ratios contrast to many 99.9% fine gold bullion coins minted in modern times since older coins were intended for circulation while newer coins are not.

 In 2011, the U.S. Treasury's full detailed schedules of gold bars were published by the U.S. House Committee on Financial Services as part of submissions for its hearing titled "Investigating the Gold: H.R.
 1495, the Gold Reserve Transparency Act of 2011 and the Oversight of United States Gold Holdings".
 From the schedule, it can be seen that roughly 64% of the gold bars at Fort Knox have a fineness between 899 and 901, 2% have a fineness between 901.1 and 915.4, 17% have a fineness between 915.5 and 917, and 17% have a fineness greater than or equal to 995.
 The average fineness is 916.7.

 Under the currency reforms enacted by Roosevelt, the federal government owns the gold and holds it as security for $11 billion in gold certificates issued, in book-entry form, to the Federal Reserve Banks.
 The Federal Reserve Banks use these certificates as a small fraction of the collateral for Federal Reserve Notes.

-In addition to the gold, the depository currently holds ten 1933 Double Eagle gold coins, a 1974-D aluminum penny, and twelve gold (22-karat) Sacagawea dollar coins that flew on the Space Shuttle.
+In addition to the gold, the depository currently holds ten 1933 Double Eagle gold coins, a 1974-D aluminum cent, and twelve gold (22-karat) Sacagawea dollar coins that flew on the Space Shuttle.